hmlongco/Factory/Sources/Factory/Factory.docc/Development/Contexts.md

 * **registered factory** (if any)
 * **original factory**

-Note that any context maked with an asterisk (*) is only available in a DEBUG build.
+Note that any context marked with an asterisk (*) is only available in a DEBUG build.
 The executable functionality is stripped from release builds.